 Line 1 is at the bottom of the hexagram like a person's front toe; it is masculine at the position of masculine and as such tends to move; therefore it is the sturdiness (i.e. the masculine rigidity and strength) of the striding front toe.
 The toe always walks ahead of the body but it must count on the leg to move.
 Line 1 is in the (initial) phase of less energy and there is no access (i.e. no correlate) in front for advancing; therefore it is destined to fail, which is the result of undertaking an action without evaluating capability and feasibility.

-Commentary on the image: Unable to conquer but still going forth, (which is the cause of) the fault (or calamity)
+Commentary on the image: Line 1 is unable to conquer but still going forth, which is the cause of the fault (or calamity)

 Enlightenment through nine one: go about things steadily and surely.
 Like the sturdiness of the striding front toe, this line acts impulsively with masculine strength.
 To do something bravely without success is more an example of courage than wisdom, which results in fault or calamity.
 Even if this line ends up as feminine when it is activated, the hexagram will become Da Guo (28) .
 A bending ridgepole suggests that masculinity is largely excess and a balance between rigid masculine and tender feminine is required.